A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

-The 10 stocks with the highest (resp. lowest) scores are selected to be in the top (resp. bottom) portfolio for that day.
-To also assess the general ranking ability, we calculate the return of investing in the top or bottom decile daily under the same rebalancing strategy as in Section \ref{sec:Linear Regression}.
-We repeat this process on every trading day in the testing periods.
-For CNNs with MSE loss, the ranking is determined by sorting the model output.
-Table \ref{tab:CNN results} lists the performance of all CNN models and lasso regression with cross validation for comparison.
-We only include the mixture-of-experts CNN ensembles as they have greater stability compared to individual models.
+Table \ref{tab:ML results} lists the performance of all ML models for comparison, where the attention model uses the novel loss function.
+We only include the mixture-of-experts ensembles as they have greater stability compared to individual models.
 We plot the daily portfolio value consisting of the top 10 stocks of these models in Figures \ref{fig:total asset simulation 06-10} and \ref{fig:total asset simulation 19-24}.

 We see that all models outperform the equal-weighted market in both figures.
-Even though their final portfolio values differ, all CNN models shown in the figures exhibit continuous growth potential throughout the approximately five years in the two periods despite being under the pressure of the 2008 financial crisis and 2020 COVID pandemic.
+Even though their final portfolio values differ, all ML models shown in the figures exhibit continuous growth trend throughout the approximately five years in the two periods despite being under the pressure of the 2008 financial crisis and 2020 COVID pandemic.
 This can be attributed to the learning rate reset in the second testing period and onward.
-In the first training of CNN models, we gradually decrease the learning rate to ensure convergence and stability.
-When retraining the models in later testing periods, we reset the learning rate to its initial rate (0.01 for MSE and the new loss function, 0.005 for CE) so that the models can explore the parameter space for potentially more suitable local minima.
-The CNN models equipped with the novel loss function in both time periods are the most promising and adapt to changing market conditions very well.
-Their SRs are the highest compared to the others and indicate the best risk-adjusted performance.
+In the first training of ML models, we gradually decrease the learning rate to ensure convergence and stability.
+When retraining the models in later testing periods, we reset the learning rate to its initial rate so that the models can explore the parameter space for potentially more suitable local minima.
+The ML models equipped with the novel loss function in both time periods are the most promising and adapt to changing market conditions very well.
+Their top 10 SRs are the highest compared to the others and indicate the best risk-adjusted performance.